 apt-get update && apt-get install yarn

-Next under ordinary (not a root) user, was entered from PC via PuTTY terminal:
+Next under ordinary (not a root) user, were entered from PC via PuTTY terminal:

 sudo yarn add node-gyp